-- 18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)? - a) Species protection - b) Nature conservation - 19 | Please describe the legal framework for the repowering of wind turbines.
+18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?

+19 | Please describe the legal framework for the repowering of wind turbines.

 There is no specific legal framework regulating the repowering of wind turbines in Croatia.
 Depending on the specific repowering process, e.g., the replacement of an existing wind turbine with a new wind turbine of higher connection capacity, certain permitting requirements are possibly triggered.
 This may result in obligations to perform a new environmental impact assessment, as well as to obtain new construction-related permits.